Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 supported browser via a simple Selenium-RC command line.

-** Selenium-RC server can start any executable, but depending on browser security settings, there may be technical limitations that would limit certain features.
+** Selenium-RC server can start any executable, but depending on browser security settings there may be technical limitations that would limit certain features.

 ..
 Santi: Should we include Selenium Core in this list???